Rio Tinto Kennecott Mechanical Engineering Building (MEK)

 • Horizontal fire shutter — In the building’s four-story atrium is a horizontal shutter designed to close automatically in the case of a fire.
 When closed it prevents fire and smoke from spreading to the rest of the floors and allows the building to meet fire code without using giant circulating fans that require much more electricity.

-• Job’s CrossingA new pedestrian walkway was constructed over North Campus Drive that connects the building to the rest of the campus providing a safe crossing.
+• Job’s CrossingA pedestrian walkway was constructed over North Campus Drive that connects the building to the rest of the campus providing a safe crossing.

 For more information about giving, development, and naming opportunities, please contact: